oanafatu/Booklub/README.md

-# This was our mob final project for the last 2 weeks of the bootcamp at </Salt>.
+# Bookclub - our mob final project at SALT.

-The requirements for the final projects were, as following:
+The requirements for the final 2 weeks projects were, as following:
 • Must be full stack
 • Must use React/Vue & Node
 • Must persist some data in a database